What is an Air Test?

 Who needs an Air Test?

-If your building is a dwelling or it is a non-dwelling and exceeds a certain size you will require an air leakage test pass certificate before you can hand over to your client.
+If your building is a dwelling or it is a non-dwelling and exceeds a certain size you will often require an air leakage test pass certificate before you can hand over to your client.
 This is mentioned in building regulations part L in connection with the production of the EPC.

 What are the Advantages of having an Air Test?